 - Guidelines & common practices

 |Female population aged 15-49||Mean age at first sexual intercourse||Mean age at birth of first child||Total fertility rate||% use of modern contraceptive methods|

 Accessibility & prescription status

-In Greece, according to national regulations, LNG EC is available with a prescription from pharmacies.
-However, anecdotal data suggests that it can often be obtained without a prescription.
-Since January 2015, UPA is accessible directly from pharmacies without a prescription.
+In Greece, LNG EC can be obtained without a prescription from pharmacies.
+Since January 2015, UPA is accessible directly from pharmacies without a prescription too.

 Physicians are the sole health care professionals who are authorized to prescribe or provide EC pills.

 Greece has guidelines that are exclusively devoted to EC as well as guidelines that include EC among other contraceptive methods.
 Both documents were published in 2012-2013 and include recommendations on LNG and UPA EC pills as well as on the use of IUD for EC.

 |Ever use of EC||EC use in the last 12 months||% with no prescription||Repeated use of EC in last 12 months|